San Antonio mayor's car hit in drive-by shooting, mayor not a target: police

 Photos of the mayor's Nissan Altima posted on the San Antonio Express-News website showed a parked car with one rear window shot open.
 The car was parked near a business where her husband works, the paper said.

-Taylor, a housing executive in San Antonio before being elected to City Council in 2009, took over from Julian Castro, who resigned to become housing and urban development secretary in the Obama administration.
+Taylor, a housing executive in San Antonio before being elected to city council in 2009, took over from Julian Castro, who resigned to take a cabinet post in the Obama administration heading up the U.S. Department of Housing and Urban Development.

 (Reporting by Jim Forsyth; Writing by Jon Herskovitz; Editing by Eric Walsh and Peter Cooney)